dbeley/reddit_export_userdata/README.md

 # reddit_export_userdata

-Automatically export userdata from your reddit accounts.
+Export userdata from your reddit accounts.

 You can export all or any of the following:
-- own comments and submissions
+- Own comments and submissions
-- saved comments and submissions
+- Saved comments and submissions
-- upvoted comments and submissions
+- Upvoted comments and submissions

-For each one of your accounts, you have to create a reddit script api key and secret key (see https://www.reddit.com/prefs/apps > new app > script).
+For each one of your accounts, you have to create a reddit script API key and secret API key (see https://www.reddit.com/prefs/apps > new app > script).

 ## Requirements